 What accountability is there?

 We have a treasurer who will audit the campaign accounts and there are two signatures needed for any outgoings.
-The committee members are all volunteers with a long standing connection to Plymouth Argyle as well as other campaigns and charitable causes and will ensure the project is delivered responsibly.
+The committee members are all volunteers with connections to Plymouth Argyle or other campaigns and charitable causes and all will ensure the project is delivered responsibly.

 What will contributors receive?

 There are rewards available on Crowdfunder.
 All donors who contribute in advance will be contacted and asked if they wish to take up a reward in line with the amount given.